sparkflows/sparkflows-docs/docs/aws/user-guide/redshift.rst

         - Description
       * - url
         - URL
-        - The JDBC URL to connect to
+        - The JDBC URL to connect to.
       * - dbtable
         - Redshift Table
         - The Redshift table that should be write.
 Note that anything that is valid in a FROM clause of a SQL query can be used.
 For example, instead of a full table you could also use a subquery in parentheses.
       * - awsAccessKeyId
-        - AWS Access Key Id
+        - AWS Access Key ID
-        - AWS Access Key Id
+        - AWS Access Key ID.
       * - awsSecretAccessKey
         - AWS Secret Access Key
-        - AWS Secret Access Key
+        - AWS Secret Access Key.
       * - tempS3Dir
-        - Temporary S3 directory
+        - Temporary S3 Directory
-        - Temporary S3 directory
+        - Temporary S3 Directory.
       * - saveMode
         - Save Mode
-        - Whether to Append, Overwrite or Error if the path Exists
+        - Whether to Append, Overwrite or Error if the path Exists.

 .. figure:: ../../_assets/aws/saveredshift.PNG